 The Federal Emergency Management Agency suggests storing a bare minimum of 1 gallon of water per day per person for a three-day supply.

 If you plan on cooking dry soups and food packets, include enough clean water in your stores to cook them.
-The 1-gallon per day per person is a bare necessity, and I’d consider storing 5-gallons of water per person per day.
+The 1-gallon per day per person is a bare necessity, and I’d consider storing 5-gallons of water per day.
 The water is used for hydration, sanitation, hygiene, and food preparation.

 The U.S. Food and Drug Administration (FDA), which regulates the bottled water industry, does not require a shelf life for bottled water.
 Bottled water can be used indefinitely if stored properly, but we recommend no more than two years for non-carbonated water, and one year for sparkling water.Nestle Watersna.com